soummyaah/soummyaah.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Hi!
-I am Soumya Sharma,
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am Soumya Sharma, a PreDoctoral Researcher at Google DeepMind.
+I work in the Agent Quality and Understanding Algorithms (AQUA) team in the Bangalore, India office with Aravindan Raghuveer.
+Over the past few years, I have had the fortune of completing my M.S. by Thesis at IIT Kharagpur with Prof. Pawan Goyal and Prof. Niloy Ganguly on applications of NLP for different downstream applications.
+Currently, I am on the look-out for PhD opportunities in creativity and reasoning in LLMs.